breqdev/breq.dev/src/projects/light-tower.md

 I decided to use the Unix "setuid" system to allow the Octoprint user to invoke the NeoPixel script with the permissions of the root user.
-Since setuid can't be used for scripts, I wrote a simple wrapper function to pass along the arguments and run the NeoPixel script as root.
+Since setuid can't be used for scripts, I wrote a wrapper function to pass along the arguments and run the NeoPixel script as root.

 ```c